FatherCooks/Indeed-Auto-Apply-Job-Monitor/README.md

   Supports scheduling for regular job applications.
   Logs applied jobs for tracking purposes.
 # Requirements
-- GO 19.x: The bot is written in Python.
+- GO 19.x: The bot is written in GO.
 -  Indeed.com Account: An active account is necessary to apply for jobs.
 -  Any other dependencies listed in requirements.txt.
 # Installation